Can technology solve every problem on earth? How do we distinguish code problems from other problems?

 Magic formula is simple they suggest.
-Find an area for tech to distrupt, such as e-books.
-Leverage it with cheap barebone devices and distribute them in upscale efforts = Success.
+Find an area for tech to disrupt, such as e-books.
+Leverage it with electronic devices and code in order to distribute them in upscale efforts = Success.

-As meme man pointed it out many of these projects aims to bring equality of opportunity or some sort to impoverished or disadvantaged.
-It's the modern education technologist's promise to deliver and scale up-to-date and useful pieces of information to any parts of the world.
+Many of these projects aim to bring equality of opportunity or some sort to impoverished or disadvantaged.
+It’s the modern education technologist’s promise to deliver and scale up-to-date and useful pieces of information to any parts of the world.

 The whole quarantine business have led me to consume all pieces in my reading list and my ‘bookshelf’ on storytel, so I wandered through this year’s Ashoka Fellow’s reading list and found this masterpiece “Geek Heresy” by Kentaro Toyama recommended by Digital Green’s founder Rikin Gandhi.

 We’d like to think positively about technology’s involvement in social problems.
 There is a plentitude of state-sponsored programs for tech ownership such as India’s Freedom 251 (evidently it was called upon a disaster) there are massive efforts from big techmakers such as google and apple to arm classrooms with latest tech.
 Not to mention that this is just the tangible side of things, there are multiverses of educational software offers, discounts etc. All are promising to deliver the same or better experience that schools projected to offer.